-Helen Thorpe is an award-winning journalist who lives in Denver, Colorado.
-Her magazine work has been published in The New York Times Magazine, The New Yorker, Texas Monthly, Westword, and 5280.
-She has also reported radio stories that have aired on This American Life and Soundprint.
+Helen Thorpe was born in London to Irish parents.
+She is an award-winning journalist who lives in Denver, Colorado.
+Her journalism has appeared in The New York Times Magazine, The New Yorker, Texas Monthly, and 5280.
+She has also written three books, all published by Scribner.

 Her first book, Just Like Us: The True Story of Four Mexican Girls Coming of Age in America, was published in 2009.
 It won the Colorado Book Award and was named one of the best books of the year by The Washington Post.
 The Denver Center for the Performing Arts adapted the nonfiction book for the stage as a play.

 Soldier Girls: The Battles of Three Women at Home and at War, was published in 2014.
 TIME named it the number one nonfiction book of the year.
 The Boston Globe called it “utterly absorbing, gorgeously written, and unforgettable.”
 And The New York Times said: “Thorpe achieves a staggering intimacy with her subjects.”